Get Back To Basics Marketing Your Health Coaching Business

 To highlight some of the strategies that I recommend, I thought I’d share a few stories from our community.

-In January, we held the “Book 3 Free Consults in 5 Days” challenge, which was all about taking it back to the basics!
+In January, we held a free challenge, which was all about taking it back to the basics!

 Challenge participants did things like sending a simple email to follow up with people who had expressed interest in working with them in the past, or posting on social media with an invitation for a free initial consultation.